CrunchyToothpicks100/TassetBlockChain/README.md

 - Checks raw bytes directly via MeetsTarget(), comparing zero bytes and a half-nibble.
 No string allocation.
 - Precomputes the static prefix/suffix bytes once, reuses a single inputBuf, and uses stackalloc for the hash buffer and nonce chars.
 Zero heap allocation per iteration.
 - Threads run until the CancellationToken is cancelled.
 They record the first hit but keep mining until the caller stops them externally.
-- MineBlock(int difficulty, Action<string, ulong>? onHit, CancellationToken stopToken) - supports a callback on every valid hash found and cooperative cancellation
+- MineBlock(int difficulty, bool halfPower, Action<string, ulong>? onHit, CancellationToken stopToken) - halfPower halves the thread count at runtime; supports a callback on every valid hash found and cooperative cancellation